The Blog Social

 HOW TO NAIL THEM:

 • Keep it short and sweet.
-Aim for 6-15 seconds to maximize retention.
+Aim for 6-15 seconds to maximise retention.

 • Use captions.
 Since videos autoplay without sound, captions make sure your message gets across.